 Most post-secondary schools require that applicants have a high school or GED diploma/certificate.
 Holding a GED qualifies a student also to apply for and receive financial aid at institutions of higher education.

 Many technical colleges that provide GED prep classes may as well offer special incentives for GED graduates.
-So the GED gives people that left high school prematurely an alternative pathway to secure a secondary education degree.
+So, the GED gives people who left high school prematurely an alternative pathway to secure a secondary education degree.

 But what are the differences between a GED and a high school diploma?
 Is a GED bad?
 Is a high school diploma better than a GED?